 Final Thoughts

 Using one theme for all features is more than just a design shortcut—it’s a smart move for scalability, brand identity, and user satisfaction.
-It helps teams build faster, maintain better, and deliver a smooth, consistent product experience.
+Whether you’re designing an app or integrating tools like the Xero accounting system, it helps teams build faster, maintain better, and deliver a smooth, consistent product experience.

 Whether you’re a developer, designer, or business owner, now is the time to move toward unified design.
 One theme.
 Every feature.
 One powerful experience.